shaddow1201/MicrocontrollerProjects/ICs/74HCXXX_Series.md

-# 74HCXXX Series IC's
+# Integrated Circuits (IC's)
-  This will serve as documentation and, a quick lookup for myself of 74HCXXX Serices IC's that i've investigated.
+  This will serve as documentation and, a quick lookup for myself of IC's that i've investigated.
+Adding other series as I investigate new circuits.

-## Details
+## 74HCXXX Series
-I will be following a similar layout as others

-- Description
-- Data Sheet Link
-- Wiring Table
-- Simple Arduino Test Code
-- Details
-  - image of circuit
-  - image of Serial Out
-  - other images
-- Materials
-- Notes

 ### 74HC00 High Speed CMOS Logic Quad 2-Input NAND Gates